wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/templates-governance-policies/includes/4-exercise.md

     ![approval](../media/25-approval.png)

 1. Set the Approval type to Approve/Reject - Everyone must approve and set the Assigned to value to our Mail property from the Office 365 Users output.
-In addition, provide appropriate Title, Details and Item link that reflect the actions that you would like the user to take.
+In addition, provide appropriate Title, Details, and Item link that reflect the actions that you would like the user to take.

     ![approval details](../media/26-approval-details.png)